How to Determine Customer Churn Rate

 Monthly vs Annual Churn and Attrition Rates

-Please note that for some businesses this churn rate may exceed 100%.
-It’s not an area of concern of its own, but you probably have a very high churn business if your annual disconnects or inactivations exceed your active base.
+If you are using the classic definition of the customer churn rate, for some businesses this churn rate may exceed 100%.
+It’s not a concern of its own, but the nature of your business must be quite transient if your annual inactivations exceed your active base.

 However, different subsegments of the business may have vastly different churn rates.
 For example, I have seen rates as high as 8% a month and as low as 0.5%, which I would consider being normal.
 Since tenured subscribers are less likely to churn, the disconnect rate for those who have been around for five years tends to be very low.

 For example, as much as 30% of early churn in the telecom industry happens due to non-payment.
-Another big chunk of disconnects in wireline services is due to customers moving.
-These reasons need to be paid attention to when calculating and reporting churn rates.
+Another big chunk of disconnects is due to customers moving to a different area.

-Churn Rate and Subscriber Tenure
+Churn Rate vs Customer Tenure

 For subscription businesses, customer tenure is one of the largest factors impacting customer churn rate, with the churn rate going down over the tenure of the customers in all businesses.